Hold, and go no further! Thou willst hear me!

 It’s always bustling with non-human activity, as if it were a shelter for itinerant youkai.

-Naturally, humans do not visit a shrine with so many youkai”
+Naturally, humans do not care to visit a shrine with so many youkai”

 -From the prologue to “Touhou 10: Touhou Fuujinroku ~ Mountain of Faith”

 Reimu is a girl who treats everyone about the same (essentially with mild to severe annoyance), but in so doing she pretty much treats monstrous youkai (which it’s her job to beat up) like equals to humans.
 The enemies she and Marisa triumph over in the games love to hang out at her shrine, and she doesn’t tend to deny them all that seriously, usually having a good time drinking with them.
 Her shrine was never in a good state, but with all the youkai palling around her place it’s not any better at all.
 So, honest Reimu often tries to drum up interest in her shrine and remind people that it’s a shrine for humans.
 But with that honesty and a complete lack of business sense, her plans are usually terrible, lazily thrown-together scams that have a tendency to do more harm than good.
 The only 100% successful shrine event that comes to my mind with Reimu that she actually came up with herself didn’t even come from Wild and Horned Hermit, and the main attraction was a youkai.